brianczapiga/marlin-skr-mini-e3-v2/README.md

 make default-config
 ```

+This will:

+- build the docker image (containing the arduino-cli and platformio)
-This will setup marlin in the current directory and pull in the default configuration.
+- clone the marlin source in the current directory
+- pull in the default configuration from BTT.

 # enable bl touch